MrUbi1/Paskal/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# sample4audit
+# Paskal

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of sample4audit is to …
+The goal of Paskal is to assist performance auditors with some useful calculations related to statistical sampling, including functions to calculate the sample size, the sampling error, or the confidence interval; when estimating the proportion, the mean, or the total through different sampling plans.

 ## Installation